liuts2024/freeotp-android/README.md

 # FreeOTP

 [FreeOTP](https://freeotp.github.io) is a two-factor authentication application for systems utilizing one-time password protocols.
-Tokens can be added easily by scanning a QR code.
+Tokens can be added easily by scanning a QR code.ok

 FreeOTP implements open standards: